Our mission is to create purposeful, engaging listening experiences that entertain, inspire, uplift, and improve families and communities.

 Switch to FM

 In 1958, various BYU construction projects meant that the KBYU studios would lose access to Provo power lines and another means of broadcast needed to be found.
 At the same time, FM transmissions were emerging as the industry standard but required a license from the Federal Communications Commission (FCC).
 Owen Rich, now a member of the BYU faculty, filed the application on Aug.
 17, 1959 and received approval in 1960.
 At the time the call letters “KBYU” were assigned to a liberty ship, so on May 9, 1960, BYU began FM broadcasts as KBRG.
 The FCC assigned the KBYU call letters to BYU’s FM station on May 19, 1960, and on Nov.
 9, 1960, KBYU-FM aired its inaugural program.
+It was in 1979 that KBYU-FM became a full-time classical music station.

 Support Our Radio Station